View grant awardees.

 Research Travel - North America

 Awards of up to $1,500, including a maximum of $200 for daily expenses, are available to scholars who are based in North America and are engaged in research on Korea and wish to use museum, library, or other archival materials located in the United States and Canada.
 Only airfare, ground transportation (train, airport shuttle, bus, subway, etc.), lodging, and personal meal expenses are eligible for reimbursement.
 Passport/Visa application fees, insurance, book or equipment purchases, shipping expenses, gifts, research assistants, translation costs, photocopying expenses or supplies, and survey costs are not eligible for reimbursement.
 If your project involves interviewing human subjects, please see specific requirements in this regard in the NEAC grant application itself.
 Also, please note, NEAC grant funds cannot be used to pay for human subjects.
 NEAC grant funds are NOT intended for primary and/or initial dissertation research fieldwork.
 Pre-doctoral research will only be considered to FINALIZE a project.
 A letter of recommendation from an advisor is required for pre-doctoral research.
 Only economy airfare is allowed.
 Applications for this grant category will only be accepted in the fall grant cycle and must be received in the AAS office by OCTOBER 1.
-Applicants must not have received funding in this category within the past three years.
+Applicants must not have received funding in this category within the past five years.

 Short-term Research Travel Outside North America